-An oval cut diamond is one of the fancy shape diamonds--in the same company as the marquise, pear, princess, etc. (FYI: A fancy shape diamond is any cut other than a round brilliant--or other than a single cut, too, which is used mostly for diamonds.)
+An oval cut diamond is one of the fancy shaped diamonds--in the same company as the marquise, pear, and princess.
 An oval cut diamond is also known as the oval brilliant cut.

 Like the round brilliant, it's got 58 facets and has a light reflection that's nearly as dramatic.

-Because the oblong shape of an oval cut diamond maximizes its surface area, sometimes you can get a larger-looking diamond for a lower price.than a round--though, remember, that's given that all other factors are completely comparable, e.g., color grade, clarity, etc.
+Since the oblong shape of an oval cut diamond maximizes its surface area, sometimes you can get a larger-looking diamond for a lower price than a round, though that's given that all other factors are completely comparable, e.g., color grade, clarity, etc.

-Well, that depends on what you mean by modern.
-It was popularized after 1955, so I consider it kind of "Nouveau Modern." it was Lazare-Kaplan & Sons of New York, a company still making fine jewelry, which universally spread the good word about the oval diamond shape, with its trademarked "Oval Elegance."
-Prior to that, the oval cut was used mainly for sapphires and rubies (aka the corundums), because the gem-cutting techniques didn't get better until the 20th century.
+Being popularized after 1955, many consider it "Nouveau Modern." it was Lazare-Kaplan & Sons of New York, a company still making fine jewelry, which universally spread the good word about the oval diamond shape, with its trademarked "Oval Elegance."
+Prior to that, the oval cut was used mainly for sapphires and rubies (aka the corundum), because the gem-cutting techniques didn't get better until the 20th century.

-Yes, but in contemporary engagement rings, it seems that, when it comes to ovals, bezel settings dominate.
-That's a very sleek, clean look.
-I do suggest, too, if you're into oval shapes, ask to see some styles from designers who are doing tension-set oval cut diamonds--the "egg" looks like it's floating between the shank!
-On the other hand, if you're looking for a more classic engagement ring with prong-set oval cut diamond center, consider a brand that makes them with four or six prongs.
+In contemporary engagement rings, it seems that, when it comes to ovals, bezel settings dominate.
+If you're looking for a more classic engagement ring with a prong-set oval cut diamond center, consider a brand that makes them with four or six prongs.